Reversing Lindblad Dynamics via Continuous Petz Recovery Map: Abstract

 \section{Abstract}

-One of the important issues in developing quantum technology is noise as quantum states are extremely sensitive to it.
-We propose a physical protocol which introduces reverse dynamics, in order to precisely control an open quantum system against noise.
-The reverse dynamics is realised by applying a well-controlled Hamiltonian and jump-operators.
-The control parameters for the Hamiltonian and jump operators are formulated by the Petz recovery map in continuous-time, from which we reverse the noisy quantum dynamics.
-The time-dependent jump operators can be implemented by considering strongly decaying ancillary qubits which interact with the system in a controlled manner.
-As a specific application, we demonstrate that our protocol efficiently suppresses only the noise part of dynamics thereby providing an effective unitary evolution of the quantum system.
+An important issue in developing quantum technology is that quantum states are so sensitive to noise.
+We propose a protocol that introduces reverse dynamics, in order to precisely control quantum systems against noise described by the Lindblad master equation.
+The reverse dynamics can be obtained by constructing the Petz recovery map in continuous time.
+By providing the exact form of the Hamiltonian and jump operators for the reverse dynamics, we explore the potential of utilizing the near-optimal recovery of the Petz map in controlling noisy quantum dynamics.
+While time-dependent dissipation engineering enables us to fully recover a single quantum trajectory, we also design a time-independent recovery protocol to protect encoded quantum information against decoherence.
+Our protocol can efficiently suppress only the noise part of dynamics thereby providing an effective unitary evolution of the quantum system.